White Buffalo

 Richard Henry Pratt forwards correspondence and a copy of the North American article regarding the article accusing White Buffalo of three murders.

-Richard Henry Pratt forwards a copy of the Carlisle Weekly Herald which reprinted an article regarding accusations that White Buffalo killed three woman.
-Pratt also forwards a copy of a telegram from the Agent claiming that the article is entirely false.
-As a result Pratt requests the Government...
+Richard Henry Pratt forwards a copy of the Carlisle Weekly Herald which reprinted an article regarding accusations that White Buffalo killed three women.
+Pratt also forwards a copy of a telegram from the agent claiming that the article is entirely false.
+As a result Pratt requests the government bring a suit against the North…

 Richard Henry Pratt provides a history of Alaskan students at the Carlisle Indian School and notes that their education has been accomplished through the use of extra funds.